Beams

 Mastering how to take professional photos doesn’t require expensive studios—it’s about intention, consistency, and a few smart techniques.
 With a little prep—good light, a simple background, and some attention to detail——you can get a photo on your phone that looks every bit as professional as something taken in a studio.

-At Wonderstruct, we’ve put together full guides and checklists for companies who want to streamline “picture day” so everyone—from interns to execs—shows up polished and consistent.
+At Wonderstruct, we help infrastructure firms strengthen their visual brands—from team headshots and proposal templates to website and social media design.
+We’ve put together full guides and checklists for companies who want to streamline “picture day” so everyone—from interns to execs—shows up polished and consistent.
 Want the full version for your team?
 Let’s talk.

 Subscribe to newsletter